SaxbyMod/SabyModEnums/README.md

 Life Gambler: At the end of the owner's turn, [creature] will deal 2 damage to the owner in exchange for a 0 to 6 increase in stats.
 Failing to pay this cost will result in death.

-Low Tide: While [creature] is on the board, it will negate the waterborne sigil of creatures that are played on the board.
+Low Tide: While [creature] is on the board, it will negate the waterborne sigil of creatures on that are played on the board on the owner's side.

 Lure: [creature] will cause facedown cards to become face up when attacking.